Why Is EPA Method 9 Important?

 - Potential facility shutdowns in severe cases

-The Business Case for Certified Method 9 Observers
+What Is the Business Case for Certified Method 9 Observers?

 While smoke school certification requires an investment of time and resources, the costs of non-compliance far exceed the training expenses.
 A single opacity violation can result in fines of $10,000 or more per day, not to mention the operational disruptions of enforcement actions.